Teriyaki Tilapia

 Make sure to source tilapia raised in a clean environment.

-For The Sauce – The sweet-savory sauce is prepared with fresh garlic, dark soy sauce, sake (or rice vinegar, apple cider vinegar), granulated sugar, mirin (or white wine), sesame oil, cornstarch, and water.
+For The Sauce – The sweet-savory sauce is prepared with fresh garlic, soy sauce, sake (or rice vinegar, apple cider vinegar), granulated sugar, mirin (or white wine), sesame oil, cornstarch, and water.

-Oil – Any cooking oil would do.
+Oil – Use any cooking oil you prefer.

 For Garnishing – Scallions (spring onion greens) add a nice crunch with a pop of green color to the fish.